-Top 50 Things to Do on The Big Island
+Top 50 Things to Do on Hawaii, the Big Island

-This is our Top 50 list of just some of the many things to do, see, eat, and explore during your visit to Hawaii Island.
-Take this virtual Circle Island Tour with us beginning right here in Keauhou!
-And if staying with us, please visit the friendly staff in The Flying Fish for assistance with booking any of our recommendations.
+This is our list of just some of the many things to do, see, eat, and explore during your visit to Hawaii Island.
+Take this virtual Circle Island Tour which begins right here in Keauhou!
+And when staying with us, visit the Vacation Service Coordinators in The Flying Fish for assistance with booking any of these recommendations and more.

 - 1) Nighttime Manta Ray Snorkel Trip with Fair Wind - departs from Keauhou Bay

-- 2) Kealakekua Bay – via snorkel cruise or Dolphin Discoveries – dolphin swim adventure - departures from Keauhou Bay
+- 2) Kealakekua Bay – via snorkel cruise or Dolphin Discoveries – dolphin swim adventure - departs from Keauhou Bay

-- 3) Rent bicycles from The Flying Fish for a cruise along Alii Drive
+- 3) Rent bicycles from The Flying Fish for a cruise along Alii Drive, a Hawaii Scenic Byway

 - 4) Lomi Lomi Massage from Hoola Spa at Sheraton Kona